 When I became a mum in 2010, I wanted to show my boys that being active and eating healthy is a way of life.
 It’s not something we just do to lose weight or to train for an event.
 It’s not a short-term thing.
 I joined Yummy Mummy Fitness after having my second son, and stepped it up a notch with my fitness and nutrition.
 So much so that I studied to become a trainer.
 It’s a huge part of my life now, with two very active boys – I’m glad I have the energy to run around with them.
 I’m worlds away from the girl that first came to Australia.
 I train because I want to, and I eat well because it benefits my body and compliments my training.

 When I don’t exercise I actually get really grumpy – exercise is my drug.
 I still have treats and I love a couple of glasses of red on the weekend, I think everyone needs balance (which is something I don’t have any of after a few glasses of wine!).
 I think everyone needs to find the right balance and it’s not just about how great you look in a pair of shorts, it’s how you feel on the inside too.
 If you’re active and eat right most of the time, then you’re half way there.
 We lead by example and I know the type of example I want for my children – that food shouldn’t control you, exercise should be fun, and if you’re not comfortable in your own skin then you won’t enjoy this wonderful thing called life!

 Want to create your own success story like YMF Trainer Hayley?
-Get started with a one week free trial.
+Get started with a free 7 day trial.
 Click here to be on your way to a healthier happier you!